JavaChat/multiterator/README.md

 ## What this is

-This package implements "multivalued" iterators over `Collection`s.
+This package implements "multivalued" iterators over `Collection`s and arrays.
 There are two iteration modes:

 * shift by one,
 * shift by the window size.